The Institute of Economic Affairs, Ghana: Work

 In addition to its research agenda, the IEA also undertakes direct work to promote sustainable democracy in Ghana.
 For the 1996 presidential election, the IEA established a coalition of Civil Society Organisations (NADEO) to monitor the election.
 The IEA has played a role in monitoring every major election since then.

 The IEA has also assisted the Parliament of Ghana in carrying out its functions, training legislative research assistants in 1996 to work in Parliament.
-In the year 2000, the IEA also organised the first ever Presidential debate in Ghana with the debates being held every election year since.
+In the year 2000, the IEA also organised the first-ever Presidential debate in Ghana with the debates being held every election year.
 In 2008, Vice-Presidential debates were included for the first time.

 In 2004, the IEA also facilitated the formation of a Political Parties Code of Conduct and the setting up of a National Enforcement Body to regulate the code.
 Eight political parties ultimately signed the code.

 The IEA has also played a role in developing and encouraging the enactment of legislation.
 In 2003, the Ghanaian Cabinet approved two bills originating from the IEA.
 These were the Whistle Blowers Bill and the Right to Information Bill.
 The Whistle Blowers Bill was passed into law in 2008 by Parliament.